Package Management

 kldload does not replace or modify your distro’s package manager.

-wrapper that calls the native package manager underneath and adds
+kpkg is an optional convenience wrapper that calls the native package manager

-automatic ZFS snapshots before every operation.
-It’s there if you want
+underneath and adds automatic ZFS snapshots before every operation.
+It works identically

 Basic operations